 Prior to enrolling in a Reading and Conference course, students must arrange for a faculty advisor who will be responsible for supervising and evaluating their learning experience.
-Students must obtain and complete an R & C petition, including the reason for requesting the course to be taken as an R & C. Permission of the instructor, Department Chair and Dean are required.
+Students must obtain and complete an R & C petition, including the reason for requesting the course to be taken as an R & C. Permission of the instructor, department chair, and academic dean are required.
 The form is available at the registrar's office or online.